ipfabric/docs/docs/System_Administration/Command_Line_Interface/Logging.md

+---
+description: This section contains information about different logs IP Fabric keeps and where you can find them.
+---

 # Understanding System Logs

 System logs are important because they provide a record of all activities that have occurred on a system.
 They can be used to track core system or snapshot activity and help with troubleshooting issues.